knative/specs/specs/eventing/data-plane.md

 [binary](https://github.com/cloudevents/spec/blob/v1.0.1/http-protocol-binding.md#31-binary-content-mode)
 and
 [structured](https://github.com/cloudevents/spec/blob/v1.0.1/http-protocol-binding.md#32-structured-content-mode)
 content modes of the CloudEvents HTTP binding.
+Senders which do not advertise the ability t o accept [reply events](#derived-reply-events) MAY implement only one content mode, as the recipient is not allowed to negotiate the content mode.
 Senders MUST support both cleartext (`http`) and TLS (`https`) URLs as event delivery destinations.

 ### HTTP Verbs